kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

       --clean                  Remove the mod-path folder and all its contents at the end.
   -c, --credentials string     Basic authentication credentials for the given registry in the format user:password
       --default-cr string      File containing the default custom resource of the module.
 If the module is a kubebuilder project, the default CR will be automatically detected.
+      --enable-registry-cred   Enable this flag to append a label into descriptor resource which indicate the dockerconfigjson secret (config separately) provide credential for private repository.
       --insecure               Use an insecure connection to access the registry.
       --mod-cache string       Specifies the path where the module artifacts are locally cached to generate the image.
 If the path already has a module, use the overwrite flag to overwrite it. (default "./mod")
   -n, --name string            Override the module name of the kubebuilder project.
 If the module is not a kubebuilder project, this flag is mandatory.